In this excerpt, Chavarría discusses how he imagines retiring as Major Devil.

 In this excerpt, Chavarría discusses his particular style of “Devil” embodiment within the Congo tradition and the way others perceive of his performance.
 He also talks about the respect devils from outside of the community give to the devil of the town they are visiting.
 Each visiting devil must submit to the rules of the game as practiced by the local community.

-In this excerpt, Molinar discusses how he came to play the role of Major Devil in Portobelo.
-And how he reintroduced the practice of “Blessing” or “Baptizing” the Devil.
+In this excerpt, Jiménez discusses how he began to play the role of the Major Devil character in the Congo tradition of Portobelo, Panama when Carlos Chavarria took a sabbatical from the role to study abroad in Russia.